-He serves on numerous professional and community boards in the midlands.
+He serves on numerous professional and community boards in the Midlands.
 In 1995, he was a recipient of the Order of the Palmetto from Gov. Carroll A. Campbell.
 He is also the recipient of the Smithsonian Institute Computerworld Medal for Innovation in Technology in the Public Sector.
-Brawley’s previous public service includes positions as a senior staff member in the Governor’s Office, an executive staff member at the Department of Social Services and an adjunct professor in the business department at Midlands Technical College.
+Brawley’s previous public service includes positions as a senior staff member in the Governor’s Office, an executive staff member at the Department of Social Services, and an adjunct professor in the business department at Midlands Technical College.

-Brawley says his focus as Richland County Auditor is to work with organizations within the County to ensure citizens understand their entitlements regarding their taxes and to provide a friendly environment within the Auditor’s Office for the people of Richland County.
+Brawley says his focus as Richland County Auditor is to work with organizations within the County to ensure residents understand their entitlements regarding their taxes and to provide a friendly environment within the Auditor’s Office for the people of Richland County.

-Jeanette McBride is a life-long resident of Columbia, graduating from C.A.
-Johnson High School and earning a Bachelor of Science in Organizational Management from Voorhees College along with a Master Teacher’s Certification in Career and Technology Education.
+Jeanette McBride is a lifelong resident of Columbia, graduating from C.A.
+Johnson High School and earning a Bachelor of Science in Organizational Management from Voorhees College, along with a Master Teacher’s Certification in Career and Technology Education.

 As the Richland County Clerk of Court, Mrs. McBride pledges to ensure that prompt, accurate and courteous service is provided to legal professionals, the public and court officials.
-Her vision is to utilize cutting-edge technology in carrying out the responsibilities of the Clerk of Court’s daily operations, thereby improving quality and efficiency.
+Her vision is to use cutting-edge technology in carrying out the responsibilities of the Clerk of Court’s daily operations, thereby improving quality and efficiency.

 When not overseeing the operations of the Richland County Judicial Center, Mrs. McBride can be found volunteering.
-She is a former member of the 100 Black Women of the Midlands and was active in supporting the United Black Fund of the Midlands, Inc. Mrs. McBride also is the past President of the Columbia Council of Neighborhoods and Midland Terrace Neighborhood Association.
+She is a former member of the 100 Black Women of the Midlands and was active in supporting the United Black Fund of the Midlands Inc. Mrs. McBride also is the past President of the Columbia Council of Neighborhoods and Midland Terrace Neighborhood Association.
 She presently serves as President of Ward 18.
 She has served as Chairman and Vice-Chairman of Richland One Middle College Board of Directors.
-Most recently Mrs. McBride was named to the Columbia Housing Authority Wall of Fame.
-This honor was based on being a positive role model to students and exemplary achievements in life.
+Most recently, Mrs. McBride was named to the Columbia Housing Authority Wall of Fame.
+This honor was based on being a positive role model to students and on her exemplary achievements in life.

 McBride is married to Frank E. McBride and is a proud mother of their three children.
 She is a member of Second Nazareth Baptist Church.